coreos/docs/cluster-management/debugging/btrfs-troubleshooting/index.md

 $ sudo chattr -R +C /var/lib/mysql
 ```

-The directory `/var/lib/mysql` is now ready to be used by a docker conatiner without COW.
+The directory `/var/lib/mysql` is now ready to be used by a docker container without COW.
 Let's break down the command:

 `-R` indicates that want to recursively change the file attribute
 `+C` means we want to set the NOCOW attribute on the file/directory